php-ru/symfony-docs-ru/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``false``

-.. versionadded:: 4.2
-  The ``framework.router.utf8`` option was introduced in Symfony 4.2.

 When this option is set to ``true``, route patterns can include UTF-8 characters.
 If the charset of your application is UTF-8 (as defined in the :ref:`getCharset() method <configuration-kernel-charset>` of your kernel) it's